alyzzabc/ALON/README.md

 For each `taxon_id`, normalized abundance (`norm_coverage`) across samples is modeled as a function of latitude.
 Predictions are generated from -90° to 90° latitude at 1° intervals.

-Recommended pre-processing: Taxa should be filtered to the desired minimum number of detections before running this script.
-In our analysis, taxa were required to have at least five non-zero detections before GAM fitting.

 The script can run either:
 - on a SLURM high-performance computing cluster using an array job, or
 - locally without SLURM, in which case all chunks are processed sequentially.